microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOAtpPolicyForO365/readme.md

     GlobalAdminAccount
       - Required: Yes
-      - Description: Credentials of the SharePoint Global Admin
+      - Description: Credentials of the Office 365 Global Admin

     Identity
       - Required: No